-ITA 101 Elementary Italian I (3) This learner-centered course is designed for students with little or no previous knowledge of Italian.
-Students acquire basic grammatical and lexical skills that will enable them to communicate in routine social or professional situations within an authentic cultural context.
+ITA 101 Elementary Italian I (3) This course is designed for students with little or no previous knowledge of Italian.
+Students acquire basic grammar and lexical skills that will enable them to communicate in routine social or professional situations within an authentic cultural context.
+Topics may include, but are not limited to the following: meeting and greeting, the city, describing people, university life, food, and family.
+This course also fulfills the Global Awareness and Diversity (GLAD) requirement at OCC.
 Upon successful completion of ITA 101, students may enroll in ITA 102.
-This course also fulfills the Global Awareness requirement at Onondaga.

 ITA 102 Elementary Italian II (3) This course is a sequel to Elementary Italian I. It builds upon the basic grammatical, linguistic, communicative and cultural concepts learned in ITA 101.
+Students learn to communicate in the context of an increasing number of daily life topics.
+Topics may include, but are not limited to the following: travel, getting around as a tourist, media, clothing and fashion, housing, and going on vacation.
+This course also fulfills the Global Awareness and Diversity (GLAD) requirement at OCC.
 Upon successful completion of ITA 102, students may enroll in ITA 201.
-This course also fulfills the Global Awareness requirement at Onondaga.
-Prerequisite: ITA 101, or two to three years of high school Italian, or Permission of Instructor.
+Prerequisite: ITA 101 or permission of instructor.